WillN5/GR-Yaris-Startup-Controller/README.md

 # GR-Yaris-Startup-Controller
-Small microcontroller to automatically press all the annoying buttons in a GR Yaris (Gen 1 UK Circuit Pack)
+Small microcontroller to automatically press all the annoying buttons in a GR Yaris (Gen 1 UK Circuit Pack).
+This design uses a Digispark ATtiny85 dev board, attached to a custom daughter board.

 In this repository you will find:
 * Installation Guide <- probably a good place to start